 1923 Jacob Ben-Ami and Winifred Lenihan are The Failures.
-There will be only five weeks of performances at the Garrick Theater of H. R. Lenormand's play.
+There are only five weeks of performances at the Garrick Theatre of H. R. Lenormand's play.
 In the story "She," out of desperation, takes up the world's oldest profession, while "He" struggles at the second oldest (playwriting).

-1936 Kurt Weill writes his first Broadway score since immigrating to the U.S. Johnny Johnson, which has a book by Paul Green and direction by Lehman Engel, is an antiwar musical about a young soldier.
-Produced by the Group Theatre at its height, the show features an enviable cast: John Garfield, Lee J. Cobb, Elia Kazan, Sanford Meisner, Morris Carnovsky and Luther Adler.
+1936 Kurt Weill writes his first Broadway score since immigrating to the United States.
+Johnny Johnson, which has a book by Paul Green and direction by Lehman Engel, is an antiwar musical about a young soldier.
+Produced by the Group Theatre at its height, the show features an enviable cast: John Garfield, Lee J. Cobb, Elia Kazan, Sanford Meisner, Morris Carnovsky, and Luther Adler.
 It runs 68 performances at the 44th Street Theatre.

-1971 Today marks the official opening in New York City of Playwrights Horizons, at the Clark Center for the Performing Arts, with a staged reading of Margaret Power's Victims Anonymous.
-Robert Moss is founder and producing director of this venture to support and encourage new American playwrights.
+1971 Playwrights Horizons officially opens at the Clark Center for the Performing Arts in New York City with a staged reading of Margaret Power's Victims Anonymous.
+Robert Moss is founder and producing director of the venture to support and encourage new American playwrights.

-1973 Birthday of Savion Glover, tap prodigy who starred on Broadway in The Tap Dance Kid, Black and Blue and Jelly's Last Jam before he was 20, and won the Tony Award for Best Choreography for Bring in 'da Noise, Bring in 'da Funk, in which he also co-starred.
+1973 Birthday of Savion Glover, tap prodigy who stars on Broadway in The Tap Dance Kid, Black and Blue, and Jelly's Last Jam before the age of 20, and wins the Tony Award for Best Choreography for Bring in 'da Noise, Bring in 'da Funk, in which he also co-stars.

-1985 Herb Gardner's I'm Not Rappaport opens tonight at the Booth Theatre with a cast that includes Judd Hirsch and Cleavon Little.
-The replacements later on in this show, which runs for 891 performances, are Ossie Davis and Hal Linden.
-The New York Times' Frank Rich pans Rappaport, although it goes on to win the 1986 Tony Award for Best Play, and Hirsch will win for Best Actor.
+1985 Herb Gardner's I'm Not Rappaport opens at the Booth Theatre with a cast that includes Judd Hirsch and Cleavon Little.
+The New York Times' Frank Rich pans Rappaport, but it goes on to win the 1986 Tony Awards for Best Play and Best Actor in a Play (Hirsch), and run 891 performances.
 Gardner calls this "proof that there's life after Frank Rich."
-The 1996 movie version, directed by Gardner himself, included Davis and Walter Matthau.
+The 1996 movie version, directed by Gardner himself, stars Ossie Davis and Walter Matthau.

-1997 Peter Riegert, Patti LuPone, and Rebecca Pidgeon star in David Mamet's new play The Old Neighborhood, which opens tonight at the Booth Theatre.
+1997 Peter Riegert, Patti LuPone, and Rebecca Pidgeon star in David Mamet's new play The Old Neighborhood, which opens at the Booth Theatre.
 The show, which is a trio of scenes, follows a divorced, middle-aged man's emotion-generating visit to his old Chicago neighborhood.
-The show ran for 197 performances.
+The show runs for 197 performances.

 2008 Clive Barnes, who covered the New York theatre and dance worlds for four decades, first as a critic for The New York Times and then for the New York Post, dies at age 81.